 When your estate plan meets these aforementioned goals, your heirs will appreciate the thought, detail, planning, and effort that went into your estate plan.
 You can find comfort knowing that your plans will make their life easier when you are gone.
 Don’t wait until it’s too late; your intentions need to be legally documented.
 Without the correct paperwork, good intentions mean nothing.

-For help making sure your intentions are reflected and to ensure family agreement when you are gone, call the Law Offices of Shane Smith for a free consultation today at (770) 487-8999 for all your Georgia estate planning needs.
+For help making sure your intentions are reflected and to ensure family agreement when you are gone, call the Shane Smith Law for a free consultation today at (770) 487-8999 for all your Georgia estate planning needs.